 - An “emergency” maintenance culture through poor supervision, scheduling, and prioritizing

-Beyond the existing systems, processes, and cultural issues, the changes from the acquisition itself and our Partner’s intense growth compounded the challenges.
+Beyond the existing systems, processes, and cultural issues, the changes from the acquisition itself and our client’s intense growth compounded the challenges.